-Trump golf club shows pitfalls of first franchise presidency
+AP Exclusive: Golf club shows pitfalls of Trump presidency

 It is set inside Akoya, a massive housing development of 2,600 villas and 7,000 apartments developed by Dubai-based luxury real estate DAMAC Properties.
 Another Trump-managed golf course is planned for another even larger DAMAC project under development further down the road.

-Billionaire Hussain Sajwani, who founded DAMAC Properties in 2002, met Trump some 10 years ago and the two men had hit it off over their real estate experiences, said Niall McLoughlin, a senior vice president for communications and marketing at the firm.
+Billionaire Hussain Sajwani, who founded DAMAC Properties in 2002, met Trump some 10 years ago and the two men hit it off over their real estate experiences, said Niall McLoughlin, a senior vice president for communications and marketing at the firm.

 “When we approached them in 2013 about the golf course, he of course knew who DAMAC was,” McLoughlin told The Associated Press on a recent trip to the golf course.
 “They subsequently cemented the family relationship as well. … A lot of our dealings have been with Eric, a lot of our dealings have been with Ivanka.
 They have traveled here — and Donald Jr.”

-Sajwani and his family also attended a New Year’s Eve party at Trump’s Mar-a-Lago club in Florida.
+Sajwani and his family also attended a New Year’s Eve party at Trump’s Mar-a-Lago club in Florida, with the incoming president describing them from on stage as “the most beautiful people from Dubai.”

 Trump received between $1 million to $5 million from DAMAC, according to a Federal Election Committee report submitted in May.
 It’s unclear how much the contract will be worth once the golf course opens and starts operating.
 McLoughlin declined to offer specific figures.